 PFIP has funded 44 projects with financial service providers who have innovated with technology and products, enrolling over two million customers in services such as agency banking, mobile wallets, micro insurance, micro loans, remittances and savings groups.
 This figure represents one in four adults of the six countries in which PFIP operates.
 Women account for 976,216 of the total clients enrolled, representing significant progress in reducing the gender gap that exists in the Pacific.

 Policy and Regulation

-At the same time, PFIP works with financial regulators in the region to develop an enabling environment for financial innovation.
-Through PFIP’s support, regulators are creating “regulatory sandboxes” for new technologies, channels, and financial products development.
+At the same time, PFIP worked with financial regulators in the region to develop an enabling environment for financial innovation.
+Through PFIP’s support, regulators created “regulatory sandboxes” for new technologies, channels, and financial products development.
 Collectively, they pioneered the first regional working group of the global Alliance for Financial Inclusion (AFI).
 The Reserve Bank of Fiji hosted the AFI Global Policy Forum in 2016, an indication of international recognition for the leadership of the region’s regulators in financial inclusion.
 This work has led policy makers to elevate financial inclusion as a national development priority.
-As a result, six countries have made international commitments to financial inclusion: the Alliance for Financial Inclusion 2011 Maya Declaration and the 2020 Money Pacific Goals.
+As a result, six countries made international commitments to financial inclusion: the Alliance for Financial Inclusion 2011 Maya Declaration and the 2020 Money Pacific Goals.
 Five countries have also developed national financial inclusion strategies.